bradamiller/LaunchBot/README.md

 # LaunchBot
-An Arduino library programming the MakeBlock mBot.
+An Arduino library for programming the MakeBlock mBot.

 ## Supported Robots: